juandpinto/thesis-manuscript/source/13_results.md

 I modified the main script to use only movies from this list.
 The instructions for how to do this are included in the comments within the main script itself, which can be found in [*appendix b.1](#appendix-b.1).

 In the end, however, I found that the total token count for this entire mini-corpus of original Hebrew subtitles was only 615 thousand.
 This was well below my minimum goal of a 20-million-token corpus.
 In comparison, the entire Hebrew *OpenSubtitles2018* corpus that I used (with translated and original language subtitles) contains over 194 million tokens.
-I have explained how to use the scripts for this purpose so that they can be used for language that have sufficient original subtitles.
+I have explained how to use the scripts for this purpose so that they can be used for languages that have sufficient original subtitles.
 The *Frequency Dictionary of Spoken Hebrew*, however, is created using the entire corpus.

 ### Functional challenges